What is the Rancho Brain Injury Recovery Scale, and how can it help you?

 Many neuro-rehab centers use recovery scales to rate how well their patients are recovering and let them know what to expect at each stage of recovery.

-The scale covers everything from initial injury to full recovery.
+You’re about to learn about the most popular brain injury recovery scale, which covers everything from initial injury to full recovery.

-What Is the Brain Injury Recovery Scale?
+Understanding the Brain Injury Recovery Scale